AmitSheer/OpenCDR-Proj-Day/README.md

 - CDR: Ran Dubin, Amit-Sheer Cohen, Eli Belkin

 ## Overview
 This is a web application development for Containment, Disarm and Reconstruct (CDR).
 The CDR itself is based on the Springbot architecture and was developed earlier.
-We used the CDR application and built a web application around it.
-The website is based on a Vue.js frontend and the CDR as a backend running in a Docker Compose container.
+We used the CDR application and built a web application around it. <br \>
+There are 2 development paths in this project. <br \>
+Fullstack:
+- Responsible for the development of the website
+- Divide of the CDR backend app to components and services
+- Making it easy to deploy and maintainable <br \>
+Image CDR:
+-

 ## Dependencies